sbreidba/majic/majic-documentation/src/site/sphinx/workingWithMajic.rst

 4. Once the release version of the project has been successfully built and labelled as per below, increment the version number and change it back to a SNAPSHOT build to continue development on the next version of the project.
 5. Use the conversion processes detailed below.

-Converting Snapshots to Release builds
+Converting snapshots to release builds
 ====================